What kind of applicants are you looking for?

 What sort of research opportunities are available?

 Our program provides exciting opportunities for you to explore your passions through scholarly activity.
 Residents are required to complete two scholarly activity projects in our program.
 The first project starts in the middle of your first year and can be tailored to fit your career goals and interests.
 You will pitch your project at our annual Residency Shark Tank event, where both faculty and residents present their scholarly ideas to attract ‘investment’ and mentorship.
-The second project is a performance improvement project which is completed at the beginning of your third year of residency.
+The second project is a performance improvement project which is completed at the beginning of the third year of residency.
 Residents will complete 4 hours of face to face training provided by a local performance improvement expert and will then work in pairs on a project aligned with local quality goals.

 Here is a selected list of recent publications and presentations: